 The Earl C. Lindburg Automobile Center is open during normal operating hours.
-It houses the automobile collection of the Museum of Transportation.
+It houses the automobile collection of the National Museum of Transportation.
 Here are some of the rare and classic autos and trucks on display.

 The road vehicle collection of over 200 items includes a 1901 automobile built by the St. Louis Motor Carriage Co. (oldest of only nine such cars known to still be in existence), as well as the only operational Chrysler turbine car on public display.

 Produced by the St. Louis Motor Carriage Co., it originally cost $1,200 and is the oldest of nine of this make known to exist today.
 It is powered by a one-cylinder, 7-hp engine; employed the first float carburetor; is equipped with a tilting steering wheel; and has a chain drive to the rear axle.

 Bobby Darin “Dream Car”